Lemoncode/git-from-ui-to-terminal/README.md

 In this repo you have a very simple project (a web project that displays a number via the console log), we will provide a guide to recreate it from scratch on a brand new repo.

 We will use git terminal commands to setup and work with the repo.

+Prerequisites to go through this tutorial:

+- Install Git.
+- Install nodejs.

 # Creating the repo